swilli21/Python/README.md

-# A conglomerate of coding adventures
+# A Conglomerate of Coding Adventures
-## This page serves as a content run down of all functioning code and frame works.
+## Tables of Contents.
 ### Project 1

 ### Project 2